Add your promotional text...

 A chain reaction started that would prove disastrous to the worldwide reputation of the Catholic Church: Desperate to cover their losses, the Sisters, in 1993, decided to sell 11.5 acres of their choice Dublin convent land.

-Here's where the story gets super creepy--because, of course these nuns knew what was lurking beneath their land, and to cover their you-know-what's they applied for an exhumation license to relocate bodies buried on the property.
+Here's where the story gets super creepy--because, of course these nuns knew what was lurking beneath their land, and to cover their you-know-what's they applied for an exhumation permit to relocate bodies buried on the property.

 The exhumation shockingly revealed a mass grave of 155 women carelessly buried on the property--and the nuns had no records or death certificates for half of the women.
 When local authorities pressed for more details, the Sisters could only guess who was there, often referring to the deceased only by their given "religious names."

 Remember, the women who worked and lived in these so-called Magdalene Laundries mostly came with a troubled past that included prostitution, promiscuity and sadly, mental illness.
-They were not called residents, but rather inmates or penitents to humiliate them for their sins.
+They were not called residents, but rather inmates or penitents--to brand them for their sins.
 Moreover, they were defeminized and forced to cut their hair like men and wear drab uniforms during their forced labor.
 The names they were given were often fashioned after saints.
-Beyond this stripping of their identity, their lives inside these facilities were characterized by enforced silence and constant surveillance.

 And all of these horrors came out in the open when the convent land was cleared for development.
 At first, the Irish Government did the whole Sergeant Schultz bit: I know nothing!